Peruvian High-Altitude Winery

 What have we been up to?

-For better or worse, here are some of our antics!
+Here are some of our antics!

 At APU winery where our Syrah cuttings come from